 Name:Gordon Brand Jr.

 Lived:[1958-2019].
 Born on Aug 19, 1958 in Kirkcaldy, Fife, Scotland.
 Died on July 31, 2019 in Ash, Kent (aged 60).

 Original/Home Club:Kirkcaldy, Scotland

-Played as the Matrix Jersey Classic (June 4-6).
-Second-placed Bobby Lincoln (RSA) and Carl Mason (Eng) finished 5 shots behind wire-to-wire winner Brand (Scot), who recorded his first win on the European Snr Tour.
+Played as the Matrix Jersey Classic (June 4-6; next played in 2015).
+Second-placed Bobby Lincoln (RSA) and Carl Mason (Eng) finished 5 shots behind 51-year-old wire-to-wire winner Gordon Brand Jr (Scot), who recorded his first European Senior Tour win.
 [La Moye GC, St Brelade, Jersey, Channel Islands].

 Played as the GA European Open (Sept 9-12).
 Second-placed Phillip Price (Wales) and Ronan Rafferty (N.Ire) finished 7 shots behind Gordon Brand Jr (Scot), who recorded the last of his eight European Tour wins.
 [East course, East Sussex Natl GC, Little Horsted, nr Uckfield, E Sussex].